Current and recent brand definition work

-Most of my current work is brand strategy for b2b and service businesses.
+Most of my freelance work is brand strategy for b2b and service businesses.
 Work, and work in progress, in this area includes:

 - Brand definition for an international classical music agency.